r10u3/lego_rc_ir_multitool/README.md

 > - setup_lirc.md: shows how to set up LIRC and details on how it works
 > - setup_ir-ctl.md: shows how to set up <code>ir-ctl</code> and details on how it works
 > - setup_piir: shows how to set up PiIR and details on how it works
-> - setup_pigpio: shows how to set up pigpio and details on how it works
+> - setup_pigpio: shows how to set up pigpio and details on how it works (sorry, this one is not available yet, but you have general instructions below)

 The basic steps for the setup are:
 ### 1. Edit /boot/config.txt and reboot